Data-Tech-International/VSDCRequestSubmitterV2.0/README.md

 Contact Tax Authority to obtain POS PFX file along with corresponding ROOT and Issuing certificates.

+Follow these steps:

-Install ROOT and Issuing certificates to machine certificate store based on guide provided by the Tax Authority.
+* Install ROOT and Issuing certificates to machine certificate store based on guide provided by the Tax Authority.

-Install POS PFX file to the current user personal store.
+* Install POS PFX file to the current user personal store.

-Set VSDC target address.
+* Set VSDC target address.

-Set POS PFX file Subject CN.
+* Set POS PFX file Subject CN.

-Edit Request to suit your personal needs.
+* Edit Request to suit your personal needs.

-Do not forget to edit PAC code received along with POS PFX file and password.
+* Do not forget to edit PAC code received along with POS PFX file and password.

-Submit request and find results on the link provided from MessageBox.
+* Submit request and find results on the link provided from MessageBox.

 To avoid constant setting of VSDC server address and PFX CN from app interface, you can set them by editing app.config file.